 The procedures in the remainder of this chapter use this hello.war sample.

 To Deploy an Application From the Admin CLI

 1 Use the asadmin deploy command.

-The general form for the command is: as-install/bin/asadmin deploy war_name To deploy the hello. war sample, the command is:
+The general form for the command is: as-install/bin/asadmin deploy war-name as-install/bin/asadmin deploy sample-dir/hello.war

-as-install/bin/asadmin deploy sample_dir/hello.war